D&D 5e - Questionable Arcana - Mundane and Magical Makings: An Alternative Crafting System for 5th Edition

 Requirement 3: Means of Production

 At a basic level, the means of production for any crafting process are the crafting tools (with or without proficiency) and a crafting location.
 Most crafting projects do not require a location, but all can benefit from the use of a crafting location.
-Crafting locations confer a standard bonus detailed by the table below, but at the DM's discretion players can find, construct, or utilize superior crafting locations capable of conferring a greater bonus.
+Crafting locations confer a standard bonus detailed by the table below, but at the DM's discretion players can find, construct, or utilize inferior/superior crafting locations capable of granting a greater bonus.

 |Artisan's Tools||Crafting Location||Location Required||Location Bonus|